programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 2\.
 Copy KEY 1 and paste it into a separate text file you can refer to.
 The key will look a bit like this `b-f-9-7-0-8-4-8-b-7-a-6-6-8-1-9-`.
 There are two keys, but you only need to use one of them for this lesson.

 3\.
-Copy endpoint and paste it in your file for reference.
+Copy the endpoint URL and paste it in your file for reference.
 The endpoint contains your unique resource name and will be similar to this `https://computer-vision-transcription-jhb.cognitiveservices.azure.com/`.
 This is the URL your Python program will use to communicate with Microsoft Azure Cognitive Services.

-Regenerating your keys using the button of the Keys and Endpoint page is a good way to keep keys secure.
+Regenerating your keys using the button on the Keys and Endpoint page is a good way to keep keys secure.
 When your key changes, just copy and paste it to where you store your key.
-If you are using this service constantly, logic can be added to your program to use the second key while the first key is being regenerated in order to avoid an error.
+If you are using this service constantly, logic can be added to your program to use the second key while the first key is being regenerated, which helps avoid any errors.

 ### 4. Create a Python notebook